BenjaminAdams/RedditJS/README.md

 ##RedditJS
 The code that powers [redditJS.com](http://www.redditjs.com).

 I rewrote reddit from the ground up using the javascript framework [Backbone](https://github.com/jashkenas/backbone) and the [reddit API](http://www.reddit.com/dev/api/).
 I feel that I've created a better user experience as well as additional features that makes for a more enjoyable experience.
+Follow updates at [/r/redditjs_meow](http://www.reddit.com/r/redditjs_meow/).

 #Features
  * **Data Cache:**  Only have to load up the subreddit once.
 Once the subreddit is loaded, it will pull the subreddit/single post from memory.
 (Benefit for both Reddit's server and you!
 Only fetch once.)